youxie/TemporalUV/README.md

       ```
   		python 1.training_img_discriminator.py
       ```
-    III.Train the model with both IUVs and images
+    III.
+Train the model with both IUVs and images
       ```
   		python 2.trianing_with_UV_img.py
       ```